 Our insurance carrier partners bill and collect insurance premiums that our members pay.
 We rely on health insurance carriers to report accurately and in a timely manner the amount of commissions earned by us, and we calculate our commission revenues, prepare our financial reports, projections and budgets, and direct our marketing and other operating efforts based on the reports we receive from them.
 Each month we analyze the reports we receive from our carriers by comparing such data to the database we maintain on our members.
-It is often difficult for us to independently determine whether or not carriers are reporting all commissions due to us, primarily because the majority of our members who terminate their policies do so by discontinuing their premium payments to the carrier instead of by informing us of the cancellation.
-Also, some of our members pay their premiums less frequently than monthly.
-This results in our having to identify underpayment or non-payment of commissions on a policy and follow up with a carrier to obtain an explanation and/or request correction of the amount of commissions paid to us.
+It is often difficult for us to independently determine whether or not carriers are reporting all commissions due to us, primarily because the majority of our members pay their premiums less frequently than monthly.
+This results in our having to identify underpayment or non-payment of commissions on a policy and follow up with a carrier to obtain an explanation and/or request correction of the amount of commissions gaid to us.
 To date, we have not had disputes of any significance with carriers related to reported commissions.
 To the extent that carriers understate or fail to timely and accurately report or pay the amount of commissions due to us, we will not collect and recognize revenue to which we are entitled, which, if material in amount, would adversely affect our operating results and financial condition.